CodetheDreamGroup/javascript-basics/old-lessons/lesson3.md

 ### Greeting program

-Create a program in a file called greeting.js that outputs a hello message to the user when run.
+Create a program in a file called greeting.js that outputs a message to the user when run.

 Store the message to be output in a variable at the top of the file, and use that variable to output the message.